Expressive Arts for Healing and Growth

 As a counselor and teacher, working in a variety of environments, these are the common questions I encounter about my work.
 I work in a middle school.
 I see clients in my private practice.
 I direct a training program for helping professionals.
 In all of these arenas, the arts become a vehicle for helping individuals and groups create more satisfying and healthful lives, the arts become best flashlight for light painting in people’s life.

-Expressive arts is the use of drawing, writing, poetry, painting, movement, ebay hoverboard covers, clay, collage, music and theatre for the purposes of growth and healing.
+Expressive arts is the use of drawing, writing, poetry, painting, movement, clay, collage, music and theatre for the purposes of growth and healing.
 Through the arts we learn to be creators in our lives, not just on canvas or the dance floor.

 Through the arts we have an opportunity to build resources.
 A mature woman in her late sixties, writes the stories of her life and organizes a lifetime of photographs, which later become a slide show, a multi-media celebration to play at her 70th birthday party for friends and family.
 A man hoping for a new career collages a poster of images, choosing those images that represent the new life he is in the process of creating.
 He begins to notice those elements showing up in his life.

 When a college campus begins to groan under the strain of racial tension, the student government association creates a series of open microphone evenings where students can come to share music and poetry.
 Students begin to have musical jam sessions afterwards and through improvisation, musical cultures are blended to create a new musical form.